noobdevsam/spring-practice-docker-k8s/k8s/KubeCommands.md

 kubectl apply -f restmvc-service.yaml
 ```

+Changes can be made to the [spring-practice-restmvc] deployment and service configs before applying to include
+environment variables as needed.

 ### Port Forward to access Spring-Practice-Gateway:

 After deploying the Spring-Practice-Gateway, you can access it via port forwarding.